What is the IR Sensor?

 Infrared Obstacle Sensor Module

-IR Sensor Module has builtin IR transmitter and IR receiver that sends out infrared light and looks for reflected infrared light to detect the presence of any obstacle in front of the sensor module.
+IR Sensor Module has built-in an IR transmitter and IR receiver that sends out infrared light and looks for reflected infrared light to detect the presence of any obstacle in front of the sensor module.

 It is used to find obstacles and short & medium-range communication.